stepan111/stepan111.github.io/_Architecture/Terms.md

 Byzantine fault tolerance (BFT) is the dependability of a fault-tolerant computer system to such conditions.
 [Wiki](https://en.wikipedia.org/wiki/Byzantine_fault)

+### consensus algorithm
+A fundamental problem in distributed computing and multi-agent systems is to achieve overall system reliability in the presence of a number of faulty processes.
+This often requires coordinating processes to reach consensus, or agree on some data value that is needed during computation.
+Example applications of consensus include agreeing on what transactions to commit to a database in which order, state machine replication, and atomic broadcasts.

 ### edge cases
 An edge case is a problem or situation that occurs only at an extreme (maximum or minimum) operating parameter.
 For example, a stereo speaker might noticeably distort audio when played at maximum volume, even in the absence of any other extreme setting or condition.
 [Wiki](https://en.wikipedia.org/wiki/Edge_case)